apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Prague university shooting: live updates, latest reactions, more**
+**Supreme Court rejects Jack Smith’s request for justices to quickly hear Trump immunity dispute**

-You can read more about it [here](https://nypost.com/2023/12/21/news/prague-university-shooting-live-updates-latest-reactions-more/).
+You can read more about it [here](https://www.cnn.com/2023/12/22/politics/supreme-court-trump-immunity-jack-smith/index.html).

 ## Requirements
 - Python 3.8